 The Port of Portland encourages you to operate your UAS in a safe and lawful manner.
-The information provided is intended to address general guidelines based on Federal Aviation Regulations.
-Operators should be familiar with all applicable requirements including all applicable federal, state, and local regulations.
-We recommend contacting the appropriate authorities to ensure compliance.
+The information provided here is intended to provide general guidelines based on current Federal Aviation Regulations.
+Operators should be familiar with and comply with all applicable federal, state, and local regulations.
+We recommend checking with the appropriate authorities to ensure compliance.

-The Port of Portland prohibits recreational UAS operations on Port properties including aviation, marine, industrial, and environmental properties.
-Requests for commercial and public UAS operations require a permit obtained through the Port of Portland.
+The Port of Portland prohibits recreational UAS operations on Port aviation, marine, industrial, and environmental properties.
+Requests for commercial and public UAS operations on Port properties requires a permit obtained through the Port of Portland.
 All applications are subject to Port approval.
 A minimum of 5 business days is required to process applications.

 For more information email us at email@example.com.

 The Federal Aviation Administration (FAA) classifies UAS operations as “recreational” and “commercial”, each with its own set of requirements and rules.
 Recreational operations are classified by the FAA as those conducted for recreational or hobby purposes only.
 There can be no commercial, business, or financial benefit associated with the operation.
 Commercial operations are those that do result in a commercial, business, or financial benefit.

-This information is not intended to be used as legal advice.
-Operators are encouraged to ensure an understanding and compliance with all applicable federal, state, and local, regulatory requirements prior to operating a UAS.
+The information contained herein is not intended to be used as legal advice.
+Operators are encouraged to ensure they are aware of all applicable federal, state, and local, regulatory requirements prior to operating a UAS.